paambaati/solonglatlng/README.md

 2. Search API will timeout in 30 seconds.

-    Heroku's free public dyno times out after 30 seconds, so any search API request that takes longer than that will timeout.
+    Heroku's free public dyno times out after 30 seconds, so any search API request that takes longer than that will timeout (although that shouldn't really happen after [#2](/pull/2)).

     For testing, you can use these 2 URLs —